Questions? Call (734) 338-8453

 Medical Conditions That Qualify for Tint Exemption in Florida

 Several medical conditions can qualify individuals for a window tint exemption in Florida.
-Understanding these conditions is crucial for those seeking relief from the sun's harmful rays.
+Understanding these conditions is vital for those seeking protection from light sensitivity.

 Lupus